udel-biotm-lab/BioProKGTM/README.md

 ```

-## Deliverables and Instructions for Text-Mining Tools
+## Instructions for Text-Mining Tools

 The GitHub repository contains data and scripts to generate output data to feed into the Knowledge Graph for the UD and Waters Corporation collaboration project on Bioprocess.